 Program goals are to assure consistency with patients’ cultural and linguistic needs, help patients develop effective coping skills and offer an effective alternative or step down from inpatient hospitalization.

-Treatment components include individual, group, and family therapy, a brief treatment model with no required length of stay, medication education and management, and coordination with outside referral sources at all stages of treatment.
-Individual appointments with bilingual psychiatrists are available five days a week.
+Treatment components include group and family therapy, a brief treatment model with no required length of stay, medication education and management, and coordination with outside referral sources at all stages of treatment.
+Appointments with bilingual psychiatrists are available five days a week.

 This group teaches participants how to struggle less with anxiety and depression so they can focus on what matters to them.
 We utilize the principles of acceptance and commitment therapy to replace unhelpful thoughts with the emotions we feel when acting on the things we care about in life.